 Free CAIA Level I Introduction to Alternative Investments Practice Questions

-Master the foundations of alternative investments for CAIA Level I. Questions test fund structures, fee calculations, waterfall mechanics, return mathematics including IRR and TVPI, and return distribution statistics.
+Foundations of alternative investments on CAIA Level I cover fund structures (LP/GP), fee calculations (management fee, carried interest), distribution waterfall mechanics, IRR and TVPI return metrics, and return distribution statistics.

 Sample Questions